nickbradley/ncbradley.com.old/content/home/about.md

 # Biography

-I am a software engineering master's student in the computer science department at The University of British Columbia.
+I am a software engineering graduate student in the computer science department at The University of British Columbia.
 My research interests center on human aspects of software development and include developer productivity, developer-tool interaction, and workflow automation.
-More specifically, my work focuses on creating natural interfaces that streamline the software development process.

-In a recent publication, _Context-Aware Conversational Developer Assistants_ (Bradley, Fritz, & Holmes, ICSE'18), we examined the utility of natural interfaces for developers and found that they had the potential to simplify complex workflows.
-I am continuing this work by trying to understand features of scripts found online in StackOverflow posts and in code repositories and providing developers with a means to leverage these scripts to help automate parts of their workflows more easily.

-Prior to starting my master's, I worked as a full-stack software developer at a local company supporting the logistics and commodities industries.
-This experience guides my research towards solutions that are impactful and relevant to industry.